-Mutual of Omaha Rx Premier plan offers additional gap coverage for select insulins.
-During the Coverage Gap Stage, your out-of-pocket costs for select insulins will be \$25 for a 1-month supply.
-To find out which drugs are select insulins, review the most recent Drug List we provided electronically.
+Mutual of Omaha Rx Premier plan offers additional gap coverage for Select Insulins.
+During the Coverage Gap Stage, your out-of-pocket costs for Select Insulins will be \$25 for a 1-month supply at preferred network pharmacies, or \$35 for a 1-month supply at standard network pharmacies.
+To find out which drugs are Select Insulins, review the most recent Drug List we provided electronically.
+You can identify Select Insulins by the abbreviation "SI" in the Drug List.
 If you have questions about the Drug List, you can also call Customer Service (phone numbers for Customer Service are printed on the back cover of this booklet).

 You continue paying the discounted price for brand-name drugs and no more than the amount noted above for generic drugs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
-In 2021, that amount is \$6,550.
+In 2022, that amount is \$7,050.

 Medicare has rules about what counts and what does not count as your out-of-pocket costs.
-When you reach an out-of-pocket limit of \$6,550, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.
+When you reach an out-of-pocket limit of \$7,050, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.